Bernina railway line: Rolling stock and traffic

-Today, the following classes of railcar and locomotive are used in scheduled commercial services on the Bernina Railway: fifteen ABe 8/12I starting service in 2010, to replace the old series of engines, such as four ABe 4/4I and nine ABe 4/4II.
+Today, the following classes of railcar and locomotive are used in scheduled commercial services on the Bernina line: fifteen ABe 8/12I starting service in 2010, to replace the old series of engines, such as four ABe 4/4I and nine ABe 4/4II.
 Still in service also six ABe 4/4III and two Gem 4/4 that can operate without electrical feeding, thanks their diesel-generator inside (double engine locomotives).

 This fleet, consisting of railcars, also has freight cars.
 Some freight cars are added to passenger trains until the maximum towing capacity of such trains of 140 t is reached.
 For reasons of safety, due to the presence of dangerous goods, other freight cars are operated in pure freight trains.
-Despite being set up originally only for tourist traffic, the Bernina Railway now also assists trade with Italy by carrying considerable quantities of freight, consisting mostly of heating oil, fuels and timber.
+Despite being set up originally only for tourist traffic, the Bernina line now also assists trade with Italy by carrying considerable quantities of freight, consisting mostly of heating oil, fuels and timber.
 Additionally, the regional shopping businesses of the Poschiavo valley are served partly by rail.

 The timetable is tightly designed, with year-round services of one passenger train per hour in each direction.
-The flagship services are the now fully panorama car equipped Bernina Express and the Trenino Rosso travelling in the opposite direction.
+The flagship services are the now fully panorama car-equipped Bernina Express and the Trenino Rosso travelling in the opposite direction.

 In winter, an old 1913 steam rotary snowplow is regularly in service, but also two electrical rotary snowplows from 1968 and also two modern engines from 2010 are used as well.
 Their operation is also a tourist attraction that draws in railway enthusiasts from all over the world, especially for the steam one.
 The two Gem 4/4 assure the shunt of the rotary snowplow.

-In connection with the danger of avalanches on the Bernina Railway, the Rhaetian Railway has developed an unusual procedure for the removal of these high alpine hazards.
+In connection with the danger of avalanches on the Bernina line, the Rhaetian Railway has developed an unusual procedure for the removal of these high alpine hazards.
 In late winter, when the risk of avalanche is greatest, artillery is fired at the points of origin of avalanches, to bring some control to their occurrence.